alinemayworm/worldstats/README.md

 ## Checking the coverage

 To run the tests with code coverage, inside /worldstats folder, ng test --code-coverage .
 A folder coverage/ will be created in the root of the project.
 Open the file coverage/worldstats-app/index.html in your browser and check the coverage of the unit tests.
-Spoilers: is 100% :)

 ```bash
 npm run test --code-coverage